The 20 Best Dysfibrinogenemia Doctors in Japan

 Nagoya, JP

-Nobuaki Suzuki practices in Nagoya, Japan.
+Nobuaki Suzuki practices practicing medicine in Nagoya, Japan.
 Suzuki is rated as an Advanced expert by MediFind in the treatment of Dysfibrinogenemia.
-Their top areas of expertise are Blood Clots, Hemophilia A, Von Willebrand Disease (VWD), Percutaneous Coronary Intervention (PCI), and Thrombectomy.
+They are also highly rated in 14 other conditions, according to our data.
+Their clinical expertise encompasses Blood Clots, Hemophilia A, Von Willebrand Disease (VWD), Percutaneous Coronary Intervention (PCI), and Pancreaticoduodenectomy.

 Advanced in Dysfibrinogenemia